In Love We Trust: Release

-In Love We Trust was originally scheduled for a release in the 2007 Cannes Film Festival along with actor-director's Jiang Wen's The Sun Also Rises.
+In Love We Trust was originally scheduled for a release in the 2007 Cannes Film Festival along with actor-director Jiang Wen's The Sun Also Rises.
 Ultimately both films failed to make the festival.
 Sources stated that In Love We Trust was officially delayed due to bureaucratic red tape, as it awaited examination by the Chinese Film Bureau.

 The film missed another opportunity to premiere at a major international film festival when it failed to debut at the 64th Venice International Film Festival in August 2007.
-This time, the reason for dropping out was not bureaucratic, but rather due to the fact that post-production editing had not yet been completed.
+This time, the reason for dropping out was not bureaucratic, but rather because post-production editing had not yet been completed.

 In late 2007, it was announced that In Love We Trust would premiere at the 58th Berlin International Film Festival in 2008 where it would compete for the Golden Bear.
 The film would ultimately go on to win the Silver Bear for Best Screenplay in Berlin, with the Golden Bear going to the Brazilian film Tropa de Elite.